The fastest sushi chef in Japan!

 Most of the time, in Japan, plates that turn around the conveyor belt represent only a small part of the (seasonal) menu.
 It is customary to order some kind of sushi directly to the sushi chef who 'cooks' it very quickly and with an impressive mastery.

-In the following video, I translated a few interventions to help the understanding.
+In the following video, we translated a few interventions to help the understanding.